 Mobile camping immerses you in the wilds of Botswana, giving you a true African safari experience.

 |Type||Cost Per Person|

-Costs are per person, double occupancy, not including airfare (except charter flights from Maun to Moremi, Savuti to Kasane, Livingstone to Mfuwe, and Mfuwe to Lusaka), singles extra.
+Costs are per person, double occupancy, not including airfare (except for four internal flights), singles extra.
 See Included and Not Included sections for more details.